 Model Import Wizard

-To import, the model must be in SketchUp (skp) or 3D Studio
+Aided Design) program.
+The model must be in either SketchUp (skp) or

 To import a model:

 model you want to import and click Next.